• About the theatre

 Rosencrantz, the Courtier

-• VICTOR SHURALEV
+• VICTOR SHURALYOV

 Guildenstern, the Courtier

-• ANDREY MATYUKOV
+• ANDREI MATYUKOV

 Horatio, Hamlet’s Friend